-Fishing in Maryland makes for a fun outdoor adventure with a universal appeal.
-Whether you’re a seasoned angler or you want to add fishing to your kayaking, boating, hiking, swimming, or other outdoor adventure, the Free State has terrific opportunities for all skill levels and ages.
-Maryland has more than 500 public water sites offering numerous ocean, bay, and freshwater fishing opportunities.
+Fishing in Maryland is a fun outdoor adventure for just about anyone.
+Whether you’re a seasoned angler or are new to the sport, the Free State has terrific opportunities for all ages and skill levels.
+Maryland has more than 500 public water sites offering ocean, bay, and freshwater fishing.
 To ensure your angling adventure runs smoothly, you should have a valid Maryland fishing license if you’re over the age of 16.

 Fishing Spots in Maryland